RealWagmi/anon-integration-guide/projects/shadow/README.md

    - "Collect rewards from S/USDC pool in @shadow where tokenId is 123456 on Sonic network"

 2. Information Queries
-   - "Get my LP position in @shadow on Sonic network"
+   - "Get my LP positions in @shadow on Sonic network"
    - "Quote 100 USDT to ETH in @shadow on Sonic network"
    - "Quote USDC to exactly 0.1 S in @shadow on Sonic network"